bump-sh/docs/src/_help/specification-support/asyncapi-support.md

 - TOC
 {:toc}

-We support the latest major version (v2) of [AsyncAPI specification](https://www.asyncapi.com/docs/reference/specification/v2.6.0#messageObject).
+We currently support [AsyncAPI specification](https://www.asyncapi.com/docs/reference/specification/v2.6.0#messageObject) up to version 2.6.
+If you’re interested in support for version 3.0, feel free to reach out to us directly via [email](mailto:hello@bump.sh).
 This pages describes some specificities related to our support for this specification.

 ## Minimal mandatory fields